Thursday, November 21, 2019

 – Socrates at his trial, as recorded in Plato's “Apology”

 I am not the sort of person that you would expect to be an advocate for philosophy education.
 I am a card-carrying member of the religious right, and I am aghast at the liberal indoctrination that so often passes for “education” today.
-Moreover, I disapprove of the “ivory-tower academia” that philosophy has sometimes degenerated into today.
+Moreover, I disapprove of the “ivory-tower academia” into which philosophy has sometimes degenerated today.
 Yet I am a vigorous advocate of philosophy education.
 Why?

 Socrates, who is quoted above